Cartographers and Photogrammetrists

 - Compile data required for map preparation, including aerial photographs, survey notes, records, reports, and original maps.

-Cartographers with little to no experience tend to make between $39470 and $48960 while the more experienced ones make over $78940 per year.
+Cartographers and Photogrammetrists with little to no experience tend to make between $40960 and $51180 while the more experienced ones can earn over $82810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cartographer is to move to a higher paying state like NV.
-Right now, the highest paying states for Cartographers are NV, WA, NY, MD and VA.
+One of the easiest ways to increase your salary as a Cartographer and Photogrammetrist is to move to a higher paying state like CA. Right now, the highest paying states for Cartographers and Photogrammetrists are CA, NJ, VA, WA and MD.

-3 other factors that can increase your salary as A Cartographer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cartographer and Photogrammetrist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cartographers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Cartographers and Photogrammetrists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a Bachelor’s Degree.

 Pros and Cons